danielmascena/calque/README.md

-# barbell.js 🏋️
+# shaula.js 🦂

 🚧 Status: In Development 🛠️

 ***

-BarbellJS is a simple and tiny utility library for building fast web interfaces using regular JavaScript, offering a _"piece of equipment"_ as abstraction for some DOM manipulations.
+ShaulaJS is a simple and tiny utility library for building fast web interfaces using regular JavaScript, offering an extra part of the toolkit for everyday web development, _a ✨ stellar system in the constellation of Web Platform_.
 It's similar to writing bits of HTML, but inside of a JavaScript file.
-Build components with events binding at the own template, avoiding the DOM manipulation step, like `document.createElement("tag")`, `element.addEventListener('event', callback)` and `element.style.property = "value";` for example.
+Build components with a light abstraction for some DOM manipulations like events binding at the own template element, avoiding `document.createElement("tag")` and `element.addEventListener('event', callback)` for example.

 🔧 This micro-library was meant to be a JSX-like but as a tool for UI prototyping with ordinary JS, avoiding the first battleground with evil stacks and bad configurations in some projects.
-Just use what is familiar, the loyal and trusted _Olympic weightlifting_ of Web Development, the eternal Web Standards: [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API), HTML5, CSS3, standard JavaScript (aka vanilla JS) and the awesome Web Components v1 together.
+Just use what is familiar, the loyal and trusted _brightest stars in the nighttime sky_ of Web Development, the eternal Web Standards: [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API), HTML5, CSS3, standard JavaScript (aka vanilla JS) and the awesome Web Components v1 together.

 The [HTML templating implementation](http://exploringjs.com/es6/ch_template-literals.html#sec_html-tag-function-implementation) provided by Dr. Axel Rauschmayer at his book was used as starting point.